Operation Moolah: Background

 The appearance of the MiG-15 over North Korea led to speculation over the Soviet Union's involvement in the Korean War.
 USAF pilots reported hearing Russian spoken over the radio communications channels used by the MiG-15s.
 Prior to the November 1950 sighting of the MiG-15s by USAF pilots, Soviet MiG-15 regiments were stationed at the Moscow Air Defence District to protect the capital against a possible NATO bombing.

 Some UN prisoners of war reported talking to Soviet pilots while in captivity in North Korea.
 According to General Mark Clark, the commanding general of the UN Command had enough intelligence to claim that the Soviets were covertly lending their pilots in support of North Korean forces.
 According to Lieutenant No Kum-Sok, by February 1951, some half-a-dozen Soviet Air pilots visited North Korean pilots at their northeast China air base at Jilin.
 The plain clothes officers were there to investigate the ability of the North Korean pilots and determine if they were capable enough to fly the new MiG-15.
 By March, the Soviet 324th Fighter Air Division, led by Colonel Ivan Kozhedub, deployed to Jilin and began training the first class of North Korean air force pilots on the MiG-15.
 One month later, these same Russian pilots entered combat on behalf of North Korea, though internationally their involvement was never announced.
 The Soviets had gone to great lengths to hide their involvement in the war, including painting Chinese and North Korean insignia on their planes.
-By the end of the war, the Russians had provided half the aircraft and 5,000 pilots in support of the Communist effort against the UN.
+By the end of the war, the Russians had provided half the aircraft and 5,000 pilots in support of the Communist war effort against the UN.